SimonDosda/SimonDosda.github.io/_posts/2021-04-13-git-aliases.markdown

 ## Rebasing helpers

-My workflow with git is based on a clean history, with one and only one commit for each feature or fix of the application, and no merge commits.
+My workflow with git is based on a clean history, with one and only one commit for each feature or fix of the application (following [conventional commits](https://www.conventionalcommits.org/){:target="_blank"} specification), and no merge commits.
 While this gives a very pleasant history, it also means using a lot of rebasing functionalities and a lot of force pushing.

 To do so I have the forced version of the push presented before, `git fp`.
 I also have a command to amend everything in the current commit, `git amend`.
 The combination of those two is `git afp`, for **a**mend and **f**orce **p**ush, redoubtably efficient and dangerous, but I constantly use it!